hmemcpy/hmemcpy.com/source/_posts/2017-05-17-from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 Those properties are voilated by "side-effects".
 We consider side-effects to be anything from reading a file, talking to a web server, starting threads, throwing exceptions, etc. To be exact, it is said that functions that have side-effects violate [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency) (RT), a fundamental property of functional languages, where expressions that make up a program can be safely replaced with the result of evaluating said expression, without changing the program's behavior.
 It is said that a function is "pure", if it is RT for all RT arguments, meaning that the arguments passed into a function must be pure themselves, for the function to be considered pure.
 A side-effect, therefore, is *anything* that violates RT.

 In this world of pure functions that always return a value, there is no such thing as `void`.
-All functions must return a value, that that value must always be the same for the same input.
+All functions must return a value, and that value must always be the same for the same input.
 Given these "restrictions", how can we possibly do anything useful (e.g. making a REST call) in a functional language?

 ### Hello, (functional) World